 Dream Holiday: Japan for the skiing

-Originally from Hawkes Bay, Len studied viticulture and oenology at Lincoln University, and then in the Languedoc wine region of France, as well as Canada, before returning to New Zealand.
-Since his return, Len has spent the last several years based in Central Otago perfecting his skills on growing the fickle Pinot noir under some of the regions’ most notable pioneers at the region's largest viticulture firm.
-Len was thrilled to be given the opportunity to join Terra Sancta where he can draw on his expertise and focus his energy deeply on Terra Sancta’s vineyards which are among the regions oldest and are located upon some of the most enviable sites in Central Otago.
+Originally from Hawkes Bay, Len studied viticulture and oenology at Lincoln University before embarking on his wine career which saw him work in the Languedoc wine region of France, as well as Canada, before returning to New Zealand.
+Since his return, Len has spent the last several years based in Central Otago perfecting his skills on growing the fickle Pinot Noir varietal, working alongside some of the regions most notable pioneers.
+Len was thrilled to be given the opportunity to join Terra Sancta where he can draw on his expertise and focus his energy on Terra Sancta’s vineyards which are among the region's oldest and are located upon some of the most enviable sites in Central Otago.

 Len’s philosophy is to embrace the local climate, which affords minimal input in what is arguably one of the lowest disease pressure regions in cool climate viticulture.
 His ultimate goal in the vineyard is to achieve balance between vines and their environment, from which they will consistently produce exceptional fruit ready for crafting into world-class wines.

-Favorite Terra Sancta Wine: Subject to change on a whim, but currently the Mysterious Diggings Pinot 2011.
+Favorite Terra Sancta Wine: Subject to change on a whim, but currently the Estate Pinot Noir.
 Beautiful winter wine and not so expensive that you can't go back for a second or third bottle when entertaining thirsty guests.

 Favorite wine memory: A long summer afternoon in Provence with mates sharing some fantastic local Rose after scaling Mont Ventoux "en velo"